gomyar/turtlegui/README.md

 Turtlegui uses "data-" element fields

-* data-gui-text: populates element.text() with the evaluated value
+* gui-text: populates element.text() with the evaluated value
-* data-gui-html: populates element.html() with the evaluated value
+* gui-html: populates element.html() with the evaluated value
-* data-gui-list: creates copies of its subelement, one for each item in the list or object, stores item as local variable, specified by 'data-gui-item'
+* gui-list: creates copies of its subelement, one for each item in the list or object, stores item as local variable, specified by 'gui-item'
-* data-gui-item: used during data-gui-list - the name of the local variable to store the current list value
+* gui-item: used during gui-list - the name of the local variable to store the current list value
-* data-gui-key: used during data-gui-list - the name of the local variable used to store the current key of the list or object
+* gui-key: used during gui-list - the name of the local variable used to store the current key of the list or object
-* data-gui-ordering: for each item in data-gui-list, specify the key to sort by
+* gui-ordering: for each item in gui-list, specify the key to sort by
-* data-gui-reversed: reverse the order of data-gui-list
+* gui-reversed: reverse the order of gui-list
-* data-gui-show: shows or hides based on evaluated value (true/false)
+* gui-show: shows or hides based on evaluated value (true/false)
-* data-gui-onshow: callback function used when the value of data-gui-show changes (can be used for transitions)
+* gui-onshow: callback function used when the value of gui-show changes (can be used for transitions)
-* data-gui-onhide: callback function used when the value of data-gui-show changes (can be used for transitions)
+* gui-onhide: callback function used when the value of gui-show changes (can be used for transitions)
-* data-gui-switch: shows or hides child elements based on values of data-gui-case attributes of those children
+* gui-switch: shows or hides child elements based on values of gui-case attributes of those children
-* data-gui-case: show/hide element if value is equal to parent data-gui-switch
+* gui-case: show/hide element if value is equal to parent gui-switch
-* data-gui-click: evaluates on click (normally a function call)
+* gui-click: evaluates on click (normally a function call)
-* data-gui-bind: binds to arbitrary event name, for use with data-gui-event
+* gui-bind: binds to arbitrary event name, for use with gui-event
-* data-gui-event: evaluates when the event specified by data-gui-bind fires
+* gui-event: evaluates when the event specified by gui-bind fires
-* data-gui-include: include an html snippet
+* gui-include: include an html snippet
-* data-gui-include-params: semicolon-separated string of values to send to the template as local variables
+* gui-include-params: semicolon-separated string of values to send to the template as local variables
-* data-gui-include-nocache: if present, will not cache the template
+* gui-include-nocache: if present, will not cache the template
-* data-gui-class: sets classname(s) on element
+* gui-class: sets classname(s) on element
-* data-gui-css: set css as properties object
+* gui-css: set css as properties object
-* data-gui-val: sets value on element - will write back a changed value if the target is a simple type (number, string).
+* gui-val: sets value on element - will write back a changed value if the target is a simple type (number, string).
 If target is a function, calls the function with the value as an extra parameter
-* data-gui-id: sets id on element
+* gui-id: sets id on element
-* data-gui-change: evaluates on change event (usually for an input field)
+* gui-change: evaluates on change event (usually for an input field)
-* data-gui-format-func: used for data-gui-val - reference to a function expected to format the string on a read
+* gui-format-func: used for gui-val - reference to a function expected to format the string on a read
-* data-gui-parse-func: used for data-gui-val - reference to a function expected to parse the string on a write (i.e. parseFloat)
+* gui-parse-func: used for gui-val - reference to a function expected to parse the string on a write (i.e. parseFloat)
-* data-gui-attrs: semicolon-separated string of values used as attributes on an element (i.e. 'style=')
+* gui-attrs: semicolon-separated string of values used as attributes on an element (i.e. 'style=')
-* data-gui-data: semicolon-separated string of values used to set arbitrary data on an element (i.e. 'mylocal=')
+* gui-data: semicolon-separated string of values used to set arbitrary data on an element (i.e. 'mylocal=')
-* data-gui-tree: process a tree structure using data-gui-nodeitem and data-gui-node.
+* gui-tree: process a tree structure using gui-nodeitem and gui-node.
-* data-gui-nodeitem: specify the local variable used to iterate the tree
+* gui-nodeitem: specify the local variable used to iterate the tree
-* data-gui-node: repeat last data-gui-tree template snippet at this point with the specified item as the root
+* gui-node: repeat last gui-tree template snippet at this point with the specified item as the root

 ~~~~
 Notes: